MUTEMA J: This

 casu

-would also have been hamstrung by it being lodged outside the eight
+would also have been hamstrung by it being lodged outside the 8 week

-(8) week period permitted by the Rules.
-It also does not state
+period permitted by the rules.
+It also does not state shortly and

-the result, on the totality of the numerous fundamental
+on the totality of the numerous fundamental irregularities alluded to

 I am satisfied that the application was improperly brought and is